 3. Wedding Attire

 Sometimes couples get ready at the place they are staying, but if you plan on getting dressed at the venue then make sure you have the proper attire for your special day.
 For women make sure you have your dress, earrings, necklace, shoes, bracelet(s), and any hair accessories (vail, crown, clips, etc.) For men make sure you have all of your tux components, cuff links, shoes, socks, and pocket squares.
 The Bride and Groom are not the only ones who will need to make sure they have their wedding day accessories.
-Here is a checklist for your bridesmaids and groomsmen wedding accessories.
+Send this checklist to your bridesmaids and groomsmen to help them remember all of their wedding accessories.

 4. Marriage License